This is the multi-page printable view of this section. Click here to print.

 Admin Token creation command

-2. Create a [namespace_name]-additional-cluster-admin-sa.yaml file and execute it.
+2. Create the [namespace_name]-additional-cluster-admin-sa.yaml file and then run it.

 Color mode